YohannesDK/BachelorThesis/Database/ApplicationViews.md

     - link
     - reference to resource origin

+## Context
+  - ...

 idea avarage time from clicking on a resource link to they are back, to determine of the user was doing something else or actually was on the page.

+idea on saving delta's and a context module:
+  - just as each insert has a attributes field, we need to store some kind of id or reference to a context module index, that have information about exactly that block/element.
+  - need also to delete from the context module using the same id, when we encounter delta delete.